ivy-llc/ivy/docs/partial_source/deep_dive/7_devices.rst

 This is similar to how :code:`dtype` is handled, with the exception that functions are omitted if they're in `NON_DEV_WRAPPED_FUNCTIONS`_ in this case rather than `NON_DTYPE_WRAPPED_FUNCTIONS`_.
-This function calls `ivy.default_device`_ in order to determine the correct data type.
+This function calls `ivy.default_device`_ in order to determine the correct device.
 As discussed in the :ref:`Function Wrapping` section, this is applied to all applicable functions dynamically during `backend setting`_.